Skip to main content

 Ongoing research

-We are this large longitudinal cohort study (following whenever possible to autopsy) and to quantify regional brain changes in AD and CVD, both cross-sectionally and longitudinally in parallel with clinical measures, to understand their interactions and verify which measures best predict and correlate with functional and behavioural decline.
-More detailed assessment of executive functions has been added to better capture frontal-subcortical dysfunction and allow fractionation of frontal functions though specialized analysis.
+We have a large longitudinal cohort study (following whenever possible to autopsy) to quantify regional brain changes in AD and CVD, both as cross-sections and longitudinally.
+In parallel with clinical measures, we seek to understand the interactions between AD and CVD and verify which measures best predict and correlate with functional and behavioural decline.
+More detailed assessment of executive functions has been added to capture better frontal-subcortical dysfunction and allow fractionation of frontal functions though specialized analysis.
 We are also measuring mobility and computerized gait parameters as a new, previously neglected domain of cognitive competency.
-We are investigating the utility of atrophy patterns for early detection, differential diagnosis and understanding cognitive profiles in the different dementias.
-Based on progress to date, we are testing specific hypotheses about correlations of behaviour and cognition with the following:
+We are investigating the utility of atrophy patterns for the early detection, differential diagnosis and understanding of cognitive profiles in the different dementias.
+Based on our progress, we are testing specific hypotheses about correlations of behaviour and cognition with the following:

 • lesion volumes versus localization (e.g., thalamic, cholinergic pathways, association tracts)

-• incidental hyperintensities (venous insufficiency) vs lacunes (arteriolar occlusive disease)
+• incidental hyperintensities (venous insufficiency) versus lacunae (arteriolar occlusive disease)